Digital currencies were one of the most profitable investments of 2017.

 Transferring money to individuals outside of your bank is a grueling process.
 And you might as well forget about exchanging money overseas unless you love having a headache.

-Believe it or not, the idea behind the Interledger Protocol is actually thousands of years old, dating back to Medieval Arabia.
+The idea is actually thousands of years old, dating back to medieval Arabia.

 Years ago, individuals would exchange money through an agent.

 You, as an individual, would walk up to your agent and give them money with instructions to send it to your friend.
 This agent would then send it to the agent of your friend.